Applying after the deadline

 What are my chances of getting in if I apply late?

 Universities keep courses and programmes open for late application for different reasons.
-It should be noted that, just because a course can be applied to late, this doesn't necessarily mean that places will become available in the course.
+It should be noted that, just because a course can be applied to late doesn't necessarily mean that places will become available.
 At the same time, there are a number of universities who do offer places to students who apply late.

 The majority of universities in the world accept more students than they have places for.
-This is to guarantee that the course will be filled after an expected number of qualified and accepted students choose a different course or programme.
+This is to guarantee that the course will be filled after an expected number of accepted students decline their offer.

-It's possible that your application will be reviewed and your eligibility for the course determined - you may even be offered a reserve place - but again, this does not guarantee that you'll be offered an actual place in the course.
+It's possible that your application will be reviewed and your eligibility for the course determined - you may even be offered a reserve place - but again, this doesn't guarantee you'll be offered an actual place in the course.